Power Sharing in Belgium and Sri Lanka Class 10 |CBSE Quick Revision Notes Power Sharing

 Power Sharing in Belgium

-• Belgium – A small country in Europe
+• Belgium is a small country in Europe.

 Population divided into: